Florence Roisman: Christmas Tree Removal

+Professor William Bradford Tenure Dispute

 In 2005 Roisman was accused of opposing the tenure of Prof. William Bradford because of some of his conservative views.
 The feud became a national one when Fox News and FrontPage Magazine, among others, continually reported on the controversy.
 Bradford claimed that his support of the Iraq War and his refusal to sign a letter in defense of Ward Churchill that was circulated by Roisman were contributing factors and that Roisman "engineered" the vote against him.
 Roisman has publicly denied most of Bradford's claims.

 In December 2005, retired Army Lt.
 Col. Keith R. Donnelly, then a recent IU McKinney law grad, contacted The Indianapolis Star, suspicious of Bradford's claims that he served in Desert Storm and that he had been awarded a Silver Star.
 Both Donnelly and the Star independently requested Bradford's army records, which "showed he was in the Army reserve from Sept.
 30, 1995, to Oct.
 23, 2001.
 He was discharged as a second lieutenant.
 He had no active duty.
 He was in military intelligence, not infantry.
 He received no awards."
 (For reference, Desert Storm started on August 2, 1990, and ended February 28, 1991.)
 Bradford resigned, effective January 1, 2006.